 1. What Is Financial Planning?

-For a financial planning definition, it is best to look at the work of a financial planner.
-In simplest terms, financial planners offer advice to clients and manage their personal or corporate finances in order to meet their goals.
-But it is definitely not that simple.
-Financial planners have to exercise expertise with short- and long-term finance strategies and have to be able to analyze their clients' current and projected financial situations.
+In the simplest terms, financial planners offer advice to clients and manage their personal or corporate finances in order to meet their goals.
+They exercise their expertise with short- and long-term finance strategies and analyze their clients' current and projected financial situations.

 You must possess a breadth of knowledge pertaining to investments, taxes, insurance, assets, debt, and estates.
 You may be helping clients plan for retirement or for their children to go to college.
 Or you could be analyzing a corporation's finances and determining the best way to achieve growth.
 And along with sound financial knowledge, a financial planner must be able to build trusting relationships with his or her clients and communicate with them effectively.
 After all, your clients need to trust you with their personal or corporate livelihoods.